 Hungary is a gateway to Central and Eastern Europe, sharing borders to the north and east with Slovakia and Ukraine, to the south with Romania, Serbia and Croatia, and to the west with Slovenia and Austria.
-The IMF lists Hungary as the 58th-largest economy in the world by GDP, while the country also ranks one of the world’s largest importers and exporters.
-More than 80% of Hungary’s economy is privately-owned: the agricultural industry remains important (accounting for around 4% of GDP), but inconsistent yields have eroded its profile in recent years.
-The service sector also plays a prominent economic role, currently accounting for around two-thirds of GDP.
-Major industries in Hungary include auto-manufacturing, pharmaceuticals, chemicals, IT, and electronics, while private services - in trade, tourism and finance - are also highly developed.
-Hungary is one of the world’s leading destinations for foreign investment, while its capital, Budapest, has become a regional and international business hub with one of the fastest-developing urban economies.
-Hungary is part of the European Union, the World Trade Organisation, the World Bank and the Visegrad Group.
-The World Bank ranked Hungary 41 on its Ease of Doing Business Survey 2017.
+In 2019, the IMF listed Hungary as the 54th-largest economy in the world by GDP - which stood at an estimated $170 billion with 4.9% growth.
+Hungary’s agricultural sector is historically important to its economy, accounting for around 4.8% of GDP in 2019, while its service sector also plays a prominent role, currently accounting for around two-thirds of GDP.
+More than 80% of Hungary’s economy is privately-owned: major industries in Hungary include auto-manufacturing, pharmaceuticals, chemicals, IT, and electronics, while private services - in trade, tourism and finance - are also highly developed.
+A prominent importing and exporting economy, Hungary is one of the world’s leading destinations for foreign investment: its capital city, Budapest, has become a regional and international business hub and one of the fastest-developing urban economies in its own right.
+Hungary is part of the EU, the WTO, the World Bank and the Visegrád Group and, in 2019, was ranked 52 on the World Bank’s Ease of Doing Business Survey.

-Interested financiers may discover a range of reasons invest in Hungary, including:
+Interested financiers may discover a range of reasons to invest in Hungary, including:

 Hungary has a highly educated workforce where nearly 70% of college-age individuals are enrolled in tertiary school.
 Additionally, Hungary’s is rated at a 4.2 out of 5 on the World Bank’s governance scale, meaning it is the most stable and least corrupt government in Eastern Europe.